 -

-“no entitlement to extra pay”
+“no right to extra pay”

 -

-“flexible deployment without compensation”
+“flexible scheduling without pay”

 For young people and side jobs, this often goes too far.

-Especially for minimum wage, the following applies:
+Especially for the minimum wage:

 👉 you must at least the minimum wage for all hours worked receive.